sudeeprp/default-coding/README.md

 ## Habits for Faster Quality

-Habits are the styles you use, unless there's a strong reason not to.
-Here are a few styles that are designed to give faster quality.
+Habits are the styles we use, unless there's a reason not to.
+Here are a few styles, designed to give faster quality.

 ### Stateless Functions [to make it testable](stateless-functions.md)